dchrostowski/poker_tournament_scraper/README.md

 # How to run
+1. `cd poker_tournament_scraper`
+2. `yarn install`
-1. `docker-compose up -d mongo`
+3. `docker-compose up -d mongo`
-2. Wait about a minute for the database to initalize (was too lazy to write a wait-for script)
+4. Wait about a minute for the database to initalize (was too lazy to write a wait-for script)
-3. To run the scrapers in a docker container run `docker-compose up -d scrapers`.
-To run the scrapers on the host machine run `yarn start` instead.
-They will connect to the mongo instance through port 2001 as specified in the `host.env` file.
+5. To run the scrapers in a docker container: `docker-compose up -d scrapers`.
+To run the scrapers on the host machine run `yarn start`.

 # View the data